flgkd/integer-linear-programming-notes/notes/14-convex-relaxation-of-structured-binary-decisions-via-mixed-norms.md

 y_g\in\{0,1\},\quad g=1,\ldots,G.
 $$

 Here $F_g>0$ is the cost of activating group $g$.
+When $f(x)$ is linear and the continuous constraints are linear, this is an MILP.

-### 3.2 The Critical Equivalence
+### 3.2 The Critical Support Relation

-The mixed-norm idea becomes natural when the physical meaning satisfies
+The linking constraints directly enforce only one implication:

 $$
-y_g=0\Longleftrightarrow x_g=0.
+y_g=0\Longrightarrow x_g=0.
 $$

-Equivalently,

-$$
-y_g=1\Longleftrightarrow\|x_g\|_2>0.
-$$

-This is the key bridge.

-Examples include:
+They do **not** by themselves enforce the converse, because $y_g=1$ may still allow $x_g=0$.

+For mixed-norm modeling, what matters is whether the activation state can be identified with support **at an optimal solution**.
+Typical examples are:

-- no traffic through a node $\Longleftrightarrow$ the node is unused;
+- all traffic variables associated with a node are zero, so keeping that node activated brings no benefit;
-- all beamforming coefficients of a base station are zero $\Longleftrightarrow$ the base station is inactive;
+- all beamforming coefficients associated with a base station are zero, so the station need not remain active;
-- all workloads assigned to a server are zero $\Longleftrightarrow$ the server is unused;
+- all workloads assigned to a server are zero, so an otherwise unnecessary active state can be removed;
-- all coefficients of a feature group are zero $\Longleftrightarrow$ that feature group is excluded.
+- all coefficients of a feature group are zero, so that group is excluded.

 ### 3.3 When Can the Binary Variable Be Eliminated?

 Suppose $y_g$ appears only as an activation indicator:

-- it links the continuous variables to an on/off decision;
+- $y_g=0$ forces $x_g=0$;
-- it contributes a positive activation cost;
+- $y_g$ contributes a strictly positive activation cost $F_g$;
-- it does not participate in other logical constraints.
+- $y_g$ has no other operational value and does not participate in additional logical constraints.

-Then at an optimal solution,
+Then an optimal solution never needs $y_g=1$ together with $x_g=0$.
+Therefore, at optimality,

 $$
 y_g=\mathbf{1}\{\|x_g\|_2>0\}.
 $$

-The reason is simple:

-- if $x_g\ne0$, the linking constraints force $y_g=1$;
-- if $x_g=0$, choosing $y_g=0$ avoids paying an unnecessary positive activation cost.

-The binary variable can therefore be eliminated conceptually.
+Under these assumptions, the binary activation variable can be represented by the zero/nonzero support of $x_g$.

 This does **not** work automatically when $y_g$ is also involved in constraints such as: